 There are several tax benefits that assist students and families in the financing of a college education.
 You may be eligible for one of two federal tax credit programs for tuition and fees.
-Alternately, you may be eligible for a tax deduction.
+Alternatively, you may be eligible for a tax deduction.

 1098-T Tuition Statement

-The 1098-T Tuition Statement is sent to each student who paid qualified tuition and related expenses during the previous year.
+The 1098-T Tuition Statement is provided to each student who paid qualified tuition and related expenses during the previous year.
 It includes financial information, such as tuition charges, scholarships received and payments made, which you may need for either education credits or a tuition deduction on your federal tax returns.

 Note: If you made no payments during the calendar year, you will not receive a 1098-T (for example, students who received scholarships and grants equal to or greater than the cost of tuition and fees).

 Northwestern University has partnered with Heartland ECSI to provide the 1098-T statement.
 To receive your 1098-T electronically, please visit ECSI and provide your e-consent by January 1st.
 If you choose to opt out of the e-consent process, follow the instructions provided in the opt out guide.

 Questions about the amounts reported on the 1098-T?

 Questions about eligibility?

 Please review the IRS flyer, Why Form 1098-T is Important to You, to become more familiar with the uses of the 1098-T form.
 Contact your tax preparer or financial adviser with questions concerning your eligibility for tuition tax credits or tax deductions.
 You may also review the IRS website or call their toll-free number (1-800-829-1040) for additional information.